 While Brian Gavin is the only diamond cutter I am aware of who has chosen to specifically showcase the blue fluorescent diamonds within his inventory as a “collection” other cutters such as Crafted by Infinity and diamond dealers such as James Allen also offer diamonds with blue fluorescence.
-If you’ve read other articles pertaining to diamond cut quality and visual performance on this web site, it’s no secret that I’m a big fan of the production quality of Brian Gavin and the Crafted by Infinity diamonds which are represented online by High Performance Diamonds.
+If you’ve read other articles pertaining to diamond cut quality and visual performance on this website, it’s no secret that I’m a big fan of the production quality of Brian Gavin.

-I also like the fact that both Brian Gavin and Paul Sleger’s of Crafted by Infinity take a very personal, hands-on approach to their diamond selection process to the degree that I am confident that they will eliminate any diamonds from their inventory that are negatively impacted by the presence of fluorescence… at least this has been my experience.
-So I would not hesitate to purchase a diamond with medium blue, strong blue or very strong blue fluorescence from either the Brian Gavin Blue collection or High Performance Diamonds.
+I also like the fact that Brian Gavin takes a personal, hands-on approach to the diamond selection process to the degree that I am confident that they will eliminate any diamonds from their inventory that are negatively impacted by the presence of fluorescence… at least this has been my experience.
+So I would not hesitate to purchase a diamond with medium blue, strong blue, or very strong blue fluorescence from Brian Gavin Blue collection.

 One thing which most people probably do not realize is that the “fluorescence grade” which appears on GIA and AGS diamond grading reports is actually not a “grading factor” at all, but rather is merely an “identifying characteristic” used to describe the diamond as judged at the time of grading.
 When diamonds are graded in laboratory conditions, they are examined for diamond color and fluorescence while placed upside down (table facet down, the pointed culet of the diamond facing up) with a long-wave UV light source in a room without any other light source.
 This method of viewing a diamond and judging it for color (actually and absence of color) and fluorescence differs dramatically from the viewing environment provided by the average jewelry store and certainly from the environment in which the diamond will be worn.